RaraWriter/cit470/tiered_app/README.md

 - To test your load balancer's ability to keep serving Question2Answer through service outages, use `systemctl` to start and stop the web service on a web server.

- - (Note: If you chose to deploy Question2Answer using Windows Servers instead of Linux, your recommended load-balancing solution is to deploy Microsoft's Network Load Balancing Server Role directly onto both web servers, which will then share a third "virtual" IP address that identifies a load balancing "cluster."
+ - (**NOTE:** If you chose to deploy Question2Answer using Windows Servers instead of Linux, your recommended load-balancing solution is to deploy Microsoft's Network Load Balancing Server Role directly onto both web servers, which will then share a third "virtual" IP address that identifies a load balancing "cluster."